adform/adform-ios-sdk/README.md

 ### Additional dependencies

-Don't forget to add new dependancies to your project if you are updating our SDK from 0.1.x version.
+Don't forget to add new dependencies to your project if you are updating our SDK from 0.1.x version.

 * EventKit.framework
 * EventKitUI.framework